Microsoft Products & Apps Support

 Desktop

-Access the MyHub app via its Teams tile.
+Access the MyHub app via your Mason MS Teams application.
 You may need to navigate to “…” (More) and then MyHub.
 If MyHub is not listed, select More apps and search for “MyHub.”
+ITS recommends using the MS Teams desktop application for full functionality.
+The application is available for direct download at https://products.office.com/en-us/microsoft-teams/download-app.

 On the Web